-- Customers want to learn a variety of different styles.
-Tango.
-Fox trot.
-Waltz.
-And more…
+- Customers want to learn a variety of different styles, including the Tango, Fox trot, Waltz, and others.

-- The benefits of “practical application” must be stressed.
+The benefits of “practical application” must be stressed.
 For example, the couple will be able to dance at country club social events, meet new people, and never be wallflowers.
-Couples even move on to enjoy going to salsa clubs and some even make competitive dancing their hobby.
+Couples even move on to enjoy going to salsa clubs and some even go on to make competitive dancing their hobby.

-- The calls to action include: calling to book a spot at an introductory session, visiting a web page with more information, sending an email to the studio owner.
+The calls to action include: calling to book a spot for an introductory session, visiting a web page with more information, sending an email to the studio owner.

-The offer (the most important part of this promotion) is a 1-hour private dance class for $25.
+The offer (the most important part of this promotion) is a one-hour private dance class for $25.
 The private class takes place with one of the top instructors and normally costs $100.